fightyz/U2FToken/README.md

 # U2FToken
 An U2F Token implementation based on JavaCard
+This U2F Token: <https://github.com/LedgerHQ/ledger-u2f-javacard> cannot pass the NFC self-conformance test in the phase: "U2F_REGISTER, Short APDU, Change BlockSize", as it doesn't handle the situation which Le(BlockSize) is not 256 bytes.
+**My implementation can handle of this case nicely and pass the test.**

 ### Install
 1. Complie this Applet and upload to the JavaCard(>3.0)